Dheeraj-verma16/Flipkart-Ecommerce-Analysis/README.md

 ![Flipkart Logo](https://github.com/Dheeraj-verma16/Flipkart-Ecommerce-Analysis/blob/main/Logo.png)

-## My Advice
+## Note:
-If the person using your GitHub is comfortable with Python, adding a small note in your README.md file will prevent any issues:
-"Note: This data is stored in .xlsb format to keep file sizes small.
+This data is stored in .xlsb format to keep file sizes small.
 To load this in Python, please use pip install pyxlsb and load with pd.read_excel('filename.xlsb', engine='pyxlsb')."

 ## Overview
 This project provides a thorough exploratory data analysis of Flipkart’s e-commerce product listings using Python and Pandas.
 The objective is to analyze raw, semi-structured data and extract insights from it, by performing data cleaning, feature engineering and categorical analysis.
 It converts non-standardised product metadata to structured information, which can be useful in patterns emerging in product categories, listing structure, and how the market is distributed; and can aid in the investigation of business intelligence, methods for understanding customer behaviour or for recommendation on an e-commerce platform.